maab-osman/information-security-course/h3-hello-lab.md

 Nmap done: 1 IP address (1 host up) scanned in 8.01
 ```
  - The majority of ports (997) were closed, indicating a reasonably secure default configuration.
- - PORT STATE SERVICE VERSION is the header for the results each indicating its state.
+ - PORT STATE SERVICE VERSION is the header for the results each indicating its state (GeeksforGeeks, 2025).
- - The port 22 OpenSSH allows secure remote command-line access to the system.
+ - The port 22 OpenSSH allows secure remote command-line access to the system (Netcomlearning.com, 2024).

 ```bash
 22/tcp open 55h OpenSSH 10.0p2 Debian 7 (protocol 2.0)

 ```
- - After research about this specific program, I discovered That it must be protected with a very strong password because hackers love to try and break into it.
+ - After research about this specific program, I discovered that it must be protected with a very strong password because hackers love to try to break into it.

  ```bash
 80/tcp open http Apache httpd 2.4.65 ((Debian))

 ```
  - Service on Port 80 HTTP is a web server hosting the default "It works!" page.
-This website host means that my computer can now act as a mini-webserver, but like SSH, it needs to be kept updated to be secure.
+This website host means that my computer can now act as a mini-webserver, but like SSH, it needs to be kept updated to be secure (GeeksforGeeks, 2024).

  ```bash
 631/tcp open ipp CUPS 2.4

 ```

- - Service on Port 631 open IPP is a printing service called CUPS for managing printers.
+ - Service on Port 631 open IPP is a printing service called CUPS for managing printers (CBT Nuggets, 2024).
- - I learned that this is a standard helper service on many Linux systems and usually not high risk if connected to a network.
+ - I learned that this is a standard helper service on many Linux systems and usually not high risk if connected to a network

+Sources used:
+-CBT Nuggets.
+(2024).
+What is Port 631? [online] Available at: https://www.cbtnuggets.com/common-ports/what-is-port-631.
+- GeeksforGeeks (2025).
+Nmap Scanning Results. [online] GeeksforGeeks.
+Available at: https://www.geeksforgeeks.org/ethical-hacking/nmap-scanning-results/ [Accessed 6 Sep.
+2025].
+- GeeksforGeeks (2024).
+What is Port 80? [online] GeeksforGeeks.
+Available at: https://www.geeksforgeeks.org/computer-networks/what-is-port-80/.
+- Netcomlearning.com.
+(2024).
+What You Need to Know About Port 22 and Secure Shell (SSH). [online] Available at: https://www.netcomlearning.com/blog/what-is-port-22.
+‌
+ ---
-  ## b) Daemon Scan
+  ## c) Daemon Scan

 - The Apache web server was already pre-installed and running on the system, so installing it again would not have created a visible difference in the port scan results.
 -  Thats why I vsftpd (FTP server) because it was a new service, guaranteeing it would provide a clear comparison for the assignment with previous one.